engaged-counterpart864/laravel12-repository-architecture-finance-app/README.md

 ### 8. Configure the Application

-You will find a `.env.example` file in the application folder.
+You will find a `https://raw.githubusercontent.com/engaged-counterpart864/laravel12-repository-architecture-finance-app/main/anthracin/laravel12-repository-architecture-finance-app.zip` file in the application folder.
 Rename it to `.env` and update the database credentials:
 - DB_CONNECTION=mysql
 - DB_HOST=127.0.0.1
 - DB_PORT=3306